Unify Cloud Service Terms

 - for inbound or outbound telemarketing or call centre operations;

-- to collect or harvest any personally identifiable information, including account names, from Circuit and in particular from the Circuit Directory and the Circuit Support Forum, save where you have the explicit permission of the affected Circuit Users;
+- to collect or harvest any personally identifiable information, including account names, from Unify Cloud Services and in particular from the Unify Cloud Services Directory, save where you have the explicit permission of the affected Unify Cloud Services Users;

 - with any automated system, including without limitation, “robots,” “spiders,” “scrapers”, “bots”, “offline readers,” etc., that access Circuit in a manner that sends more requests, pings or other messages to the systems providing Circuit than a human can reasonably produce in the same period of time by using a conventional on-line web browser;